srl-labs/containerlab/docs/manual/kinds/ceos.md

 The generated config will be saved by the path `clab-<lab_name>/<node-name>/flash/startup-config`.
 Using the example topology presented above, the exact path to the config will be `clab-ceos/ceos/flash/startup-config`.

+cEOS Ma0 interface will be configured with a random MAC address with `00:1c:73` OUI part.
+Containerlab will also create a `system_mac_address` file in the node's lab directory with the value of a System MAC address.
+The System MAC address value is calculated as `Ma0-MAC-addr + 1`.

 #### User defined config
 It is possible to make ceos nodes to boot up with a user-defined config instead of a built-in one.
 With a [`config`](../nodes.md#config) property a user sets the path to the config file that will be mounted to a container and used as a startup config: